-James’s PhD thesis examines how the music of Henri Dutilleux (1916-2013) engages with social, cultural, and political concerns in France since 1945.
-More specifically, the thesis investigates how the reoccurring trope of memory in this repertoire’s critical reception can be grounded historically in relation to Dutillieux’s preoccupations with French cultural and political resistance during the Second World War.
+James’s PhD thesis, supervised by Dr Patrick Zuk and Prof. Julian Horton, examines how the music of Henri Dutilleux (1916-2013) engages with social, cultural, and political concerns in France since 1945.
+More specifically, the thesis investigates how the reoccurring trope of memory in this repertoire’s critical reception can be grounded historically and culturally in relation to Dutilleux’s and France’s preoccupations with the Second World War.

-Prior to his doctoral studies, James completed a BA (2014) and MA (2015) at Durham.
-His MA thesis explored the notions of understanding and complexity in relation to the music of Pierre Boulez.
-He is the recipient of Arts and Humanities Research Council Doctoral Studentship.
+Prior to his doctoral studies, James completed a BA (2014) and MA (2015) at Durham University Music Department.
+He is the recipient of Arts and Humanities Research Council Doctoral Studentship awarded by Northern Bridge.

 - Music and memory